Hmm... we couldn't find that place in our database.

 Are you sure it's correct?

 I come from a working-class family which has pulled itself up from numerous troubling circumstances.
 This has made us strong.

 I later decided to change careers from the field of industrial design to something I felt more aligned with: housing and social justice.
-I am now ten years into my new career and proud to be making a difference everyday with the work I do.
+I am now over ten years into my new career and proud to be making a difference everyday with the work I do.

 I believe in the community organizing model for creating social change because it is rooted in the idea of empowering individuals and communities.
 I feel it is essential for people to be engaged in creating solutions to their problems, and for them to gain strength and knowledge by doing so.